 An eminent panel of Higher Education experts will meet to review applications against the selection criteria and choose our winners.
 See the JUDGING section of this website and well as the individual selection criteria of each Award.

-Announcement of the winners will be made at the Awards Gala, sponsored by UniSuper, on 28th August at the Grand Hyatt, Melbourne.
+Announcement of the winners will be made at the Awards Gala, sponsored by UniSuper, on the 27th August 2019 at the Hilton Brisbane.

 Yes.
 Very promising initiatives may simply need slightly more time to be able to sufficiently demonstrate their full impact.
 We will happily consider repeat entries in 2017, provided they show further evidence of positive outcomes.